robinst/pict-rs/README.md

           <Message>Authorization header's Credential is malformed</Message>
       </Error>
 ```
-Cause: the endpoint was configured for path-style access but `--use-path-style` was not passed as a
+Cause: the region was set improperly.
+Additionaly a path-style endpoint was used without passing
-migration flag
+`--use-path-style`

 Error:
 ```